exercism/javascript/concepts/for-loops/about.md

 ## Break, Continue and Labels

 Inside a loop body you can use the `break` keyword to stop the execution of the loop entirely.
-Additionally there is the keyword `continue` to only stop the execution of the current iteration and continue with the next one.
+In contrast to this, the keyword `continue` only stops the execution of the current iteration and continues with the next one.

 When working with nested loops, `break` and `continue` always apply to the innermost loop by default.
 You can use labels to change that behavior.
 A label is an identifier name followed by a colon.
 It is placed in front (or above) the loop.
-Such a label can then be combined with `break` or `continue` to define which loop the statement should apply to.
+Such a label can then be combined with `break` or `continue` to define to which loop the statement should apply to.

 ```javascript
 outer: for (let i = 0; i < 10; i++) {